-The use of our modelling approach, PLSR of RS-LOCAL subsets, to predict soil properties at new locations for future studies and applications depend on the level of accuracy needed.
+for future studies and applications depends on the level of accuracy needed.
 For organic soils on a farm or landscape level, an accuracy of approximately 2% to 3% total carbon is suitable for quantifying SC.
-On one hand, this range of accuracy is not useful for mineral soils, which, in Switzerland for example, contain average (mean) topsoil SOC concentrations of 2% on arable locations and 2.5% on temporary grassland locations (Leifeld et al., 2005).
-On the other hand, our validation results using the SSL spiking approach show that samples with 0% to 10% SC were constantly predicted with a RMSE < 1% SC and RPD above 2 (Figures 9).
-This implies that when targeting mineral agricultural soils, mid-IR spectroscopic models making use of a SSL deliver the required accuracy for applications and end-users.
+On the one hand, this range of accuracy is not useful for mineral soils, which, in Switzer-land for example, contain average (mean) topsoil SOC concentrations of 2% on arable locations and 2.5% on temporary grassland locations (Leifeld et al., 2005).
+On the other hand, our validation results using the SSL spiking approach show that samples with 0% to 10% SC were constantly predicted with a RMSE < 1% SC and RPD above 2 (Fig. 9).
+This implies that, when targeting mineral agricultural soils, mid-IR spectroscopic models making use of a SSL deliver the required accuracy for applications and end-users.
 These findings are supported by Baumann et al. (2021).

-- Few studies to our knowledge have predicted organic soils up to 52 % total carbon using mid-IR soil spectroscopy without splitting model calibration for mineral and organic soils.
-One exception is the mid-IR SSL of the United States, which contains 350 about 2000 organic soil samples (Wijewardane et al., 2018; Dangal et al., 2019).
-Nocita et al. (2014) predicted SOC for croplands, grasslands, woodlands and organic soils separately of about 20'000 samples from the Land Use/Cover Area frame Statistical Survey (LUCAS) across Europe using Vis-NIR spectroscopy.
-For the model using only organic soil data with a range of 12.0% to 58.68% SOC, predictions were less accurate (RMSE = 5.114% SOC) than in this study (Nocita et al., 2014).
+Few studies, to our knowledge, have predicted organic soils up to 52 % total carbon using mid-IR soil spectroscopy without splitting model calibration for mineral and organic soils.
+One exception is the mid-IR SSL of the United States, which contains about 2000 organic soil samples (Wijewardane et al., 2018; Dangal et al., 2019).
+Nocita et al. (2014) predicted SOC for croplands, grasslands, woodlands and organic soils separately from about 20 000 samples from the Land Use/Cover Area frame Survey (LUCAS) across Europe using vis-NIR spectroscopy.
+For the model using only organic soil data with a range of 12.0 % to 58.68 % SOC, predictions were less accurate (RMSE = 5.114 % SOC) than in this study (Nocita et al., 2014).

-355 One advantage of the RS-LOCAL-PLSR approach used here is that the statistical modelling is simple and produces easy to understand models compared to other transfer and deep learning approaches (Padarian et al., 2019a, b).
+One advantage of the RS-LOCAL-PLSR approach used here is that the statistical modeling is simple and produces easy-to-understand models compared to other transfer and deep learning approaches (Padarian et al., 2019a, b).
 Using spectral- or model-based information from SSLs by spiking, subsetting and memory, instance and transfer learning may even be beneficial for parts of the world lacking legacy soil data or funding to establish their own SSL.
-In other words, a SSL of one region may be used to predict locally for another region that does not have a SSL.
-This is comparable to the concept of Homosoil in digital soil mapping (Mallavan et al., 2010).
-360
+In other words, the SSL of one region may be used to predict locally for another region that does not have a SSL.
+This is comparable to the concept of homosoil in digital soil mapping (Mallavan et al., 2010).

 However, there are still some drawbacks.
-As mentioned by Padarian et al. (2019a), spiking and subsetting are dependent on the size of local and global datasets and may still bias the predictions towards the local dataset rather than fully using valuable global information, which generates less robust models.
-Although transfer learning of model "rules", or network weights, showed promising results on a continental scale (Padarian et al., 2019a), it has not been tested when transferring national spectral knowledge to a field scale.
+As mentioned by Padarian et al. (2019a), spiking and subsetting are dependent on the size of local and global data sets and may still bias the predictions towards the local data set rather than fully using valuable global information, which generates less robust models.
+Although transfer learning of model rules, or network weights, showed promising results on a continental scale (Padarian et al., 2019a), it has not been tested when transferring national spectral knowledge to a field scale.

-Ultimately, soil spectroscopy has the potential to speed up quantification of soil properties for soil mapping and monitoring.
-Several studies have shown how this affects soil maps and associated uncertainties (Brodský et al., 2013; Viscarra Rossel et al., 2016b; Ramirez-Lopez et al., 2019), but only on a farm-scale.
-It still remains to be implemented in a large-scale soil information system.
+Ultimately, soil spectroscopy has the potential to speed up the quantification of soil properties for soil mapping and monitoring.
+Several studies have shown how this affects soil maps and associated uncertainties (Brodský et al., 2013; Vis-